tawandamoyo/talkjs-examples/howtos/how-to-build-custom-support-chat-solution/tutorial.md

 We create another user, to whom Alice will talk to, and then create a conversation between the two using a unique ID.
 Once the conversation is created, we set the participants and then create the chatbox for that conversation.
 After the chatbox has been created, we mount it inside the div with the id ‘talkjs-container’.

-In this scenario, Sebastian is the person to whom we are talking to.
+In this case, Sebastian is the person to whom we are talking to.
 In production, he would be a client who wants to chat with the service provider.

 Lastly we create a variable to hold our chatbox and then mount it.